JudicialCouncilOfCalifornia/courtyard/README.md

 ## Deployment

 You can view a public deployment of the pattern library at http://patternlab.courts.ca.gov/1.x/public/.
-This is hosted on an Exygy Netlify account.
 A GitHub artifact project auto-deploys the master branch.
 Each time a commit is pushed to the master branch, GitHub will run the `npm run build` command to build the pattern library, and it will then deploy that new build from the `public` directory.